Introduction

 setup

 costs.
-Another publisher is putting one of their guide books into an
+Another smaller publisher is putting one of their guide books

 iphone app, much of the work was done free by the authors but even so